Graduate and Professional Certificates

 These are the steps you will need to take to prepare yourself for the various graduate programs at Mason and S-CAR.

 Send official transcripts:

 Official transcripts are required from all schools you have attended.
 Please ensure these are sent prior to the first day of classes to avoid any registration holds.

 Certificate students should email Mara Schoeny (firstname.lastname@example.org), Graduate Certificate Program Director, to set up your appointment.

 To activate your new student PatriotPass account, you will need your G number, indicated on your admission email/letter, and CLAIM ID number, which is your birth month, day and year in 2-digit format (i.e., June 30, 1976, would be entered as 063076).

 Register for classes:

-* Note: as of catalog publication in April, the Contemporary Dispute Resolution Graduate Certificate described above has been approved by the Board of Visitors and sent to the State Council of Higher Education in Virginia for consideration as a new degree program.
-The university cannot accept applications or enroll students in this program until SCHEV approval has been granted.
+* Note: The Graduate Certificate in Contemporary Dispute Resolution has been approved by the Board of Visitors and sent to the State Council of Higher Education for Virginia for consideration as a new degree program.
+Applications will be opened for this program once SCHEV approval has been granted.
+Coming Fall 2021.